New Victory Theater: Facade

-The facade is made of brick and brownstone and was inspired by Venetian architecture.
+The brick and brownstone facade was inspired by Venetian architecture.
 When the theater was completed in 1900, the main facade measured 70 ft tall and 100 ft wide.
 The New-York Tribune described it as being made of "iron, brownstone, and Powhatan brick".
-The front of the theater contains a brownstone stoop, which rises from ground level to the second story.
-This stoop consists of two staircases, as well as ten wrought-iron street lights.
+At the front of the theater, a brownstone stoop with two staircases rises from ground level to the second story.
+Ten wrought-iron street lights decorate the perimeter.
 The current stoop is a replica of the theater's original stoop, which led to the auditorium's second balcony level; the original lobby was below the original stoop.
 The original stoop was removed in 1910 before being restored in 1995.
 The New York City government had to approve the installation of the current stoop because it extends onto the sidewalk of 42nd Street.

 When Belasco renovated the theater in 1902, he installed a wrought iron and glass canopy in front of the entrance, which was also eliminated in 1910.
 Prior to the New Victory's restoration, there had been an Art Deco-style marquee in front of the entrance, dating from 1932.
-This was also removed in 1995, along with a piece of the neighboring Lyric Theatre's marquee.
+This was removed in 1995, along with a piece of the neighboring Lyric Theatre's marquee.

 Above the cornice of the theater building are capital letters spelling out "New Victory".
 Although the theater was originally topped by a colonnade with arches, it was not rebuilt in the 1995 restoration.
 The modern-day "New Victory" sign occupies the site of the former colonnade.
 The roof of the theater contained the Paradise Roof Garden, an extension of a garden atop the neighboring Victoria Theatre.
 It operated until about 1914 or 1915.
-The garden originally contained a "Swiss farm", which was replaced with a "Dutch farm" in 1905.
-According to The New York Times, the "Dutch farm" contained a replica of a Dutch village "complete with water mill, a rooftop space where patrons dined and danced".
+The garden originally consisted of a "Swiss farm", which was replaced with a "Dutch farm" in 1905.
+According to The New York Times, the "Dutch farm" was a replica of a Dutch village "complete with water mill, a rooftop space where patrons dined and danced".